mindspore-ai/docs/install/mindspore_cpu_mac_install_conda_en.md

 [Conda](https://docs.conda.io/en/latest/) is an open-source, cross-platform, language-agnostic package manager and environment management system.
 It allows users to easily install different versions of binary software packages and any required libraries appropriate for their computing platform.

-This document describes how to quickly install MindSpore by Conda in a macOS system.
+This document describes how to install MindSpore by Conda in a macOS system.

 ## System Environment Information Confirmation